To book your covid booster please check nidirect.gov.uk for the most up to date information on where you can get vaccinated.

 ▪ loss of, or change in, sense of smell or taste.

 If a child develops any of the above symptoms they should self- isolate and you should book a test as soon as possible via https://www.publichealth.hscni.net/covid-19-coronavirus/testing-and-tracing-covid-19/testing-covid-19

 Children generally cope well with viruses and colds but if you are concerned that your child is unwell please contact the surgery for medical advice on 02890642914.

 Click here for Information for Parents and Carers This includes: "Leaflet – Information for Parents and Carers" which has advice on the steps to take if a child or anyone they live with develops symptoms.

 Ormeau Park Surgery’s emergency arrangements during the Coronavirus Pandemic.

 All GP consultations are now by telephone in the first instance.
-Telephone consultations must be requested in the morning of each day and cannot be booked in advance.
-When the lists are full, telephone consultations will be for emergencies only.
+Telephone consultations must be requested in the morning of each day.
+We are also offering patients who need it, the availability of booking a telephone consultation with a Dr within the next 48 hours.
+Whilst staff are triaging the telephone call they will decide if it is appropriate to offer this to you.
+Telephone call requests will then move to emergencies only.
 We realise that phone lines can be busy but we ask that you appreciate that we are dealing with a huge volume of calls as efficiently as possible.
 We have increased our telephone capacity to assist in dealing with this increased volume.

 Receptionists are trained to triage you telephone call and will ask you for some information so that it can be passed to the most appropriate staff member to deal with it safely.
 Patients are reminded that Ormeau Park Surgery has a zero tolerance policy so please be mindful of this when speaking to our staff.